 5. Take the dish out of the microwave and serve!

 I’m sharing with you a video on how to microwave canned corn “Masala Style”.
 Notice the seasonings that were used.
 Enjoy!

 1. Use steps #1 and #2 of the microwave method.

 2. Preheat the oven to 300 degrees Fahrenheit.

 3. Place the baking pan into the oven (a little bit below the broiler part) and roast it for 3 minutes.
-Do you notice the color changing from yellow to a golden brown?
+Do you notice the color change from yellow to golden brown?
 Yes?
 When this happens, it is done.

 If you think it is not cooked enough, you can always put it back for another minute.
 But set a lower temp this time to avoid burning your corn.

 4. Get it out of the oven, let it cool and serve.
 Enjoy!